 Generally the business accounts are for high-volume sellers.
 You can change your account from business to individual and vice versa easily, so if you don’t yet have a business name you can always change later.

-For most transaction (with some exceptions for real estate, motor vehicles, etc.) there are three ways to receive payment:
+For most transactions (with some exceptions for real estate, motor vehicles, etc.) there are three ways to receive payment:

-Internet merchant credit card account is set set up through and eBay-approved outside provider and usually has significant fees.
+- Internet merchant credit card account is set up through an eBay-approved outside provider and usually has significant fees.

-In-person payment can include as cash, check, and money orders, which are not allowed with online sales.
-However, in-person sales on eBay are fairly rare
+- In-person payment can include cash, check, and money orders, which are not allowed with online sales.
+However, in-person sales on eBay are fairly rare.

 All eBay-approved electronic payment methods use the eBay checkout system.
 Buyers will see a “Pay Now” button, which will take them to the payment options you have chosen.